 Diagnosis and Tests

-A doctor will measure your stomach and determine if your uterus is too large.
-Typically, that means you are measuring two or more weeks ahead of your expected due date.
-In addition, polyhydramnios can be diagnosed if the doctor has difficulty locating the heartbeat of the baby or feeling for the baby.
+Your pregnancy care provider will measure your abdomen (a measurement called fundal height) to determine if your uterus is too large.
+Typically, that means you’re measuring two or more weeks ahead of your expected due date.

 Management and Treatment

 Polyhydramnios is generally not treated if it’s a mild case or if you’re at the end of your pregnancy.
 Your provider may schedule additional appointments to monitor your condition and make sure your baby is healthy.
 In most cases, monitoring your pregnancy closely is the best plan.

 Treatment may be needed if you have severe polyhydramnios.
 In some cases that means treating the underlying condition (like diabetes) causing polyhydramnios.
 Other treatment options include:

 - Draining excess amniotic fluid.

 - Inducing labor before your due date, usually between 37 and 39 weeks of pregnancy.

 Too much amniotic fluid in your uterus puts pressure on your nearby organs and causes pregnancy complications.
 The condition is usually more serious if it occurs early in pregnancy because there’s more time for amniotic fluid to continue to build up.
 The excess fluid itself is not harmful to the fetus.

 Other complications of too much amniotic fluid include: